US STOCKS-Wall Street climbs; Fed minutes confirm inflation jitters

 By Noel Randewich

-Jan 4 U.S. shares ended higher on Wednesday even after minutes from the Federal Reserve's December meeting showed concerns that quicker economic growth under President-elect Donald Trump could require faster interest rate increases to ward off inflation.
+Jan 4 U.S. shares ended higher on Wednesday even after minutes from the Fed's December meeting showed concerns that quicker economic growth under President-elect Donald Trump could require faster interest-rate increases to ward off inflation.

-But investors also worry that Trump's measures could stir inflation and push the U.S. central bank to raise rates more aggressively than anticipated.
+But investors also worry that Trump's measures could stir inflation and push the U.S. Federal Reserve to raise interest rates more aggressively than anticipated.

 "Clearly, some of the members on the committee are taking a look at proposed fiscal changes, whether that's tax cuts or infrastructure spending," said Chris Zaccarelli, Chief Investment Officer for Cornerstone Financial Partners.
 "It's confirmation of what people were already expecting."

-With just over two weeks left before Trump takes office, and the Dow Jones Industrial Average closing in on the 20,000 mark for the first time, investors also say they need to see evidence that his campaign-trail promises will be approved by Republican lawmakers.
+With just over two weeks left before Trump takes office, and the Dow Jones Industrial Average closing in on the never-before-reached 20,000 mark, investors also say they need to see evidence that his campaign-trail promises will be approved by Republican lawmakers.

 Since Trump unexpectedly won his bid for the White House on Nov.
 8, the S&P has gained over 6 percent and the Dow has rallied nearly 9 percent.